DabatoIsCool/OrganisationNation/README.md

 A tool for Organising teams.

 ## Setup
 Make sure you have Node.js installed.
 You can download it here: https://nodejs.org/en/.
 Once installed, simply clone the repo and store the contents somewhere in a folder.
+Then run setup.bat.

 ## Operation